AzureMentor/microsoft-graph-docs/concepts/auth-register-app-v2.md

 		The redirect URL is the location in your app that the Azure AD v2.0 endpoint calls when it has processed the authentication request.

 	4. Under **Application Secrets**, choose **Generate New Password**.
 Copy the app secret from the **New password generated** dialog box.
+		> [!IMPORTANT]
-		> **Important** You must copy the app secret before you close the **New password generated** dialog.
+		> You must copy the app secret before you close the **New password generated** dialog.
 After you close the dialog, you cannot retrieve the secret.

 6. Choose **Save**.